Management Practice Associate Professor

 Professional experience

-Chris was an entrepreneur as a young man in the 1990s, became an academic in entrepreneurship and strategy after exiting his business, and recently returned to the “practical” side of entrepreneurship alongside his continuing work at Cambridge Judge Business School (CJBS).
-He is a Fellow at Wolfson College, where he supports entrepreneurship activity.
+Chris was an entrepreneur as a young man in the 1990s, became an academic in entrepreneurship and strategy after exiting his business, and engages with the ‘practical’ side of entrepreneurship alongside his continuing work at Cambridge Judge Business School (CJBS).
+He is a Fellow at Wolfson College, where he chairs the Entrepreneurship Hub.

-There are 3 streams to his professional work: entrepreneurship teaching and advisory work, running a venture builder, and strategy/innovation management teaching and consulting.
+There are 2 streams to Chris’ professional work: entrepreneurship teaching and advisory work, and strategy/innovation management teaching and consulting:

-In May 2019, Chris cofounded Carbon13, a Cambridge-based talent-first accelerator investing in talent who develop startups to attack CO2e emissions.
-It is supported by, among others, Barclays, EY, Volkswagen, the European Investment Bank, BP Ventures, DLA Piper, and ARM.
-Having launched 44 fascinating, impactful startups through its first 4 cohorts, it takes in its fifth cohort of entrepreneurs in September 2023 and opens its first cohort in Berlin in April 2023.
+In May 2019, Chris cofounded Carbon13, a Cambridge-based, talent-first accelerator developing startups to attack CO2e emissions.
+It has been supported by, among others, Barclays, EY, Volkswagen, the European Investment Bank, BP Ventures, DLA Piper, and ARM.
+Chris served as Carbon13’s CEO until July 2023.
+Having built and launched over 60 impactful startups during this period, he then handed Carbon13’s mission over to a new CEO.

-Chris has taught strategy, strategic management and innovation management inside academia (CJBS, UCL, Imperial College, London Business School in London and Dubai, LSE, Beijing Central University of Finance and Economics) and for many organisations outside it (Omnicom, FPE Capital, JLL, Sberbank, Lloyds Banking Group, Santander, Porsche, the UK Ministry of Defence, BAE Systems, IBM, the UAE Prime Minister’s Office, Invesco, AstraZeneca, the Sanger Institute.)
+Chris has taught strategy, strategic management and innovation management inside academia (Cambridge Judge Business School, UCL, Imperial College, London Business School in London and Dubai, LSE, Beijing Central University of Finance and Economics) and for many organisations outside it (Omnicom, FPE Capital, JLL, Sberbank, Lloyds Banking Group, Santander, Porsche, the UK Ministry of Defence, BAE Systems, IBM, the UAE Prime Minister’s Office, Invesco, AstraZeneca, the Sanger Institute.)
 He has also supported open executive programmes at London Business School, including Executing Strategy for Results, Making Innovation Happen and Exploiting Digital Disruption.
-He has a particular specialism in strategy in ecosystems (eg, technology partnering strategy), as well as a love of teaching pricing strategy and strategy execution.
+He has a particular specialism in strategy in ecosystems (eg technology partnering strategy), as well as a love of teaching pricing strategy and strategy execution.

 Previous appointments